RaspiBolt

 Install BTC RPC Explorer

-1. Switch to the new user and fetch the latest release tag:
+1. Switch to the new user:

 sudo su - btcrpcexplorer